kylin-dev/General-Grants-Program/new.md

 #### Team Interest

 The Raze Network team has deep knowledge of zero-knowledge algorithms and applied zkSNARK techniques to Ethereum platform.
-Our team also has seasoned experience in trustless zkSNARK schemes with almost constant size proofs, efficient proof generation and verification.
+Our team also has lots of experience in designing and implementing trustless zkSNARK schemes.
 The background of the team members consists of both engineering and academic talents.

 Substrate is a new and promising platform to implement the privacy protocol and leverage the cross-chain features to achieve state-of-the-art privacy solutions to all the DeFi applications.
 Thus, we are confident that we have the capability to bring more privacy contributions to the Substrate framework as well.